Trying to get a marketing job is tough these days.

-There were aspects of the role that I loved and aspects of the role that I didn’t like so much.
+There were aspects of the role that I loved and aspects of the role that I didn’t like.
 However, over my 2.5+ year stint there, I was able to figure out what aspects of the role I loved and what I didn’t want to do going forward.

-I had a lot of fun there training our business coaches and flew around the country training them on LinkedIn, I built out our LinkedIn Advertising program and grew the Vistage blog substantially.
+I had a lot of fun training our business coaches and flew around the country training them on LinkedIn; I built out our LinkedIn Advertising program and grew the Vistage blog substantially.
 Those were the aspects I loved about the job.

-I realized that I didn’t like actually managing social media on a daily basis, being responsible for our email newsletter, and realized that didn’t want to pigeonhole myself as “a social media marketer.”
+I realized that I didn’t like actually managing social media on a daily basis, being responsible for our email newsletter, and I didn’t want to pigeonhole myself as “a social media marketer.”

 I started seeing the fall of managing social media profiles in the B2B world as a profession and the rise of content and inbound marketing as a growing position in the corporate world.
-So I decided to broaden out from just social media and start branding myself as a content marketing or as a marketing manager.
+So I decided to broaden out from just social media and start branding myself as a content marketing/ marketing manager.

-If you would’ve told me when I first started working that I would enjoy writing or that I would be good at managing a company blog, I would’ve told you “there’s no way, that’s not my skill set.”
+If you had told me when I first started working that I would enjoy writing or that I would be good at managing a company blog, I would’ve told you “there’s no way, that’s not my skill set.”
 But as it turns out, I realized after doing the role that I loved aspects of my job that I never thought I would like.
 However, I wouldn’t have known that unless I tried it.